Your kids will go wild over this fluffy slime inspired by the classic Nickelodeon Gak! It squishes, pops, and makes all sorts of funny noises!

 Your slime should be stretchy, squishy and fluffy – and make lively popping noises when it’s squeezed, slapped or ripped it half.
 So much fun!!

-For a chemical-free slime alternative, check out our Edible Silly Putty recipe:
+For our most popular glue-free slime alternative, check out our Edible Silly Putty recipe: